-The Department of Romance Languages and Literatures houses a vigorous cohort of nationally and, in some cases, internationally recognized scholar-teachers with strong research profiles and publication records.
-Our faculty also boasts an impressive record of securing grants and outside support for research from the agencies - such as the National Endowment for the Humanities, the American Council of Learned Societies, the Guggenheim Foundation, and the Fulbright Program.
+The Department of Romance Languages and Literatures, the largest foreign language and literature department at the University of Notre Dame, houses a vigorous cohort of nationally and internationally recognized scholars with robust research profiles and publication records.
+Members of our faculty also have an impressive record of securing grants and support for research from prestigious sources, including the National Endowment for the Humanities, the American Council of Learned Societies, the Guggenheim Foundation, and the Fulbright Program.

 Faculty in the Department of Romance Languages and Literatures work in areas that intersect along interdisciplinary and interdepartmental trajectories, with some of the University of Notre Dame’s strongest areas of research and teaching.

 Some of our many partnerships are with the following entities at Notre Dame: The Devers Program in Dante Studies, The Kellogg Institute for International Studies, The Kroc Institute for International Peace Studies, The Institute for Latino Studies, The Medieval Institute, and The Nanovic Institute for European Studies.

 Our research and teaching is also enriched through Notre Dame's network of international facilities, including the University's Global Gateway in Rome and its Global Centers in Mexico City, Santiago, and São Paulo.

 The Department contributes in many ways to the University's mission as a Catholic institution of international standing.

 One of Notre Dame's distinctive goals is "to provide a forum where through free inquiry and open discussion the various lines of Catholic thought may intersect with all the forms of knowledge found in the arts, sciences, professions, and every other area of human scholarship and creativity."